HaEumKim/Use-IBMQ-IonQ/README.md

-# RealQuantumComputingDeviceWork
+# Use-IBMQ-IonQ

-I upload what I did with real quantum computer.
+I upload what I did using real quantum computer provided by IBMQ and IonQ.